 WE HAVE sourced some fantastic prizes for this autumn’s Army&You.
 If you’re a British Army family, click here to view the entry form.
 Choose as many giveaways as you would like to enter, complete your details and submit.
 One entry per household per giveaway.
-Closing date for entries is 6th October 2019 unless otherwise stated.
+Entries have closed.
 Your details will not be used for marketing purposes.
 Winners’ names will be published here.
 These prizes are open to anyone with a soldier in their life – please read our full terms and conditions.

 Treat your family to an unforgettable experience in the treetops, where you’ll head up into the canopy to navigate crossings, jump off Tarzan swings 30 feet above ground, scramble across nets, and fly through the air on breath-taking zipwires.

 Face your fears, overcome challenges together and leave having achieved something truly great.
 It’s not a ‘normal’ family day out!
 See goape.co.uk

 Are you keen to cover all bases when looking after your baby?
 Are you fed up with your little one kicking off their blanket?